Unpolarized Dihadron Fragmentation Functions in Nonlocal Chiral Quark Model: Abstract

 \section{Abstract}

-We have calculated the unpolarized dihadron fragmentation functions (uDiFFs) of pions and kaons using the nonlocal chiral-quark model (NLChQM) and evolved our results to the transferred momentum scale Q$^2$=4$\mathrm{GeV}^2$ by the QCD evolution equations.
-These uDiFFs have also been computed in the Nambu--Jona-Lasinio-jet (NJL-jet) model for the sake of comparison.
+We have calculated the unpolarized dihadron fragmentation functions (uDiFFs) of pions and kaons using the nonlocal chiral-quark model (NLChQM) and evolved our results to the transferred momentum scale $Q^2=4\,\mathrm{GeV}^2$ by the QCD evolution equations.
+These uDiFFs have also been computed in the Nambu-Jona-Lasinio-jet (NJL-jet) model for the purpose of comparison.
+All the calculations have been conducted within the framework of the Single-Cascade-Algorithm (SCA).
 We find that there is substantial difference between the results of these two models.
 Furthermore, the DiFFs of $u\to \pi^{+}\pi^{-}$ and $g\to \pi^{+}\pi^{-}$ at $Q^2=109\,\mathrm{GeV}^2$ in these two models are presented in comparison with the parametrizations fitted by the Monte Carlo event generator JETSET.

 \keywords{Kaon and pion fragmentation, flavor SU(3) symmetry breaking, nonlocal chiral-quark model, quark-jet, DGLAP evolution.}